cdl-geneseo/geneseo-dictionary/N/Noms.md

 # Noms

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Noms

 Created by  Unknown User (baj2), last modified by  Unknown User (mnt5) on Apr 24, 2015

 (n.)
 A reference to food or snacks.Joyce ex) &quot;Let's go grab some noms&quot; (Toran, N-R, 2015).